-- Request for Revision of the Full Proposal: The SEP may request a revision of the Full Proposal.
+- Proposal.
 Full Proposals can be revised only once.
 There is no strict time limit for resubmission because proponents may require time to seek essential outside advice on technical and funding aspects to improve the overall feasibility of their drilling proposal, collect additional site characterisation data, and/or reprocess existing data.
 Proposals that are inactive for 5 years are flagged and the Lead Proponents are contacted by the IODP3-SO to update the status of their proposal.
 Proponents may submit the revised proposal and/or new data; or proponents may request a specified time extension via submission of a Proponent Response Letter (see Section 3.6.3).
-Inactivity or no response to the IODP3-SO inquiry results in the deactivation of the proposal. - Full Proposal is Forwarded to the MSP-FB for Potential Scheduling: SEP reviews all available and updated site characterisation data in the SSDB for completeness and adequacy.
+Inactivity or no response to the IODP3-SO inquiry results in the deactivation of the proposal. - o Full Proposal is Forwarded to the MSP-FB for Potential Scheduling: SEP reviews all available and updated site characterisation data in the SCDB for completeness and adequacy.
 The SEP then decides whether the proposal should be forwarded for possible implementation to the MSP-FB (see Section 3.6).
 A proposal can only be forwarded to the MSP-FB if the site characterisation is complete.
 The SEP also rates the proposal (see Section 5.1 for rating definitions) and writes a final review assessing the priority of the proposal with respect to the 2050 Science Framework.